An alternative representation of multichannel Rydberg spectra: a modified K-matrix and Lu-Fano plot, applied to manganese spectroscopy: Theoretical Development

 While MQDT routinely handles all energy ranges, such as above and below thresholds, in bound, autoionizing, and open continuum energy ranges, the present study focuses on the energy range far below multiple closely spaced ionization thresholds $E_i$.
 Each wavefunction in Eq. \ref{KmatrixSolutions} in the energy range where the energy $E$ lies below all of the threshold energies $E_i$ diverges at infinity, and the actual bound energy levels of the system occur only when a linear combination of the independent solutions vanishes at $r\rightarrow \infty$.
 Representing a desired energy eigenstate as $\Psi = \sum_{i'} \psi_{i'} A_{i'}$, and inserting Eqs.\ref{fgAsymptotic}, gives a homogeneous linear system whose nontrivial determinantal roots determine the physical bound state energies, i.e.

+where the notation $\underline{K}$ indicates that $K$ is a matrix.
 Typically the $K$-matrix is a smooth function of energy, and over small energy ranges relevant to Rydberg state physics it can even be approximated as an energy-independent constant matrix.
 The matrix $\underline{\beta}$ is diagonal and consists of the Coulomb phase parameters in each channel, as defined above in terms of the effective quantum numbers, which of course satisfy the additional constraints, namely

 for all closed channels $i$.
 In the form of Eq. \ref{eq:linearsystem1}, the bound state quantization is not very convenient in practice because of the periodic divergences of $\tan{\pi(\nu_i-\ell_i)}=\tan{\pi \nu_i}$.
 This is ameliorated by left multiplying Eq. \ref{eq:linearsystem1} by $\cos{\pi(\nu_i-\ell_i)}$, giving the more stable form for root finding: